micmejia/bible-dump/AMPC/1 John/1 John 2.md

-Yet I am writing you a new commandment, which is true (is realized) in Him and in you, because the darkness ([^f]moral blindness) is clearing away and the true Light ([^g]the revelation of God in Christ) is already shining.
+Yet I am writing you a new commandment, which is true (is realized) in Him and in you, because the darkness (moral blindness) is clearing away and the true Light (the revelation of God in Christ) is already shining.